10 Building Blocks to a Professional Stock Market System

 If successful – Implement the system – If unsuccessful – tweak the system and start again from step 5.

-If your rule are working then implement your system, start to trade it.
-If not you may need to refine the system.
-The best systems have been refined over and over again to remove logical errors and improve the percentage of winning trades and the % of the profit per trade.
+If your rules are working, implement your system start to trade it.
+If not, you may need to refine the system.
+The best systems have been refined repeatedly to remove logical errors and improve the percentage of winning trades and the percentage of profit per trade.